Introduction

 Use Canonical Tags for Duplicate Content

 Canonical tags address duplicate content by designating a “master” version for search engines.
 For instance, if a blog post or product page has multiple similar versions, canonical tags can prioritise the most recent or relevant one.
-Tools like Rank Math facilitate managing these tags.
 By using canonical tags, you centralise content authority, ensuring the latest content is highlighted in search results, improving user experience and SEO effectiveness.

 Keyword Research

 Keyword research, a cornerstone of SEO, involves tapping into various resources to identify high-demand, low-competition terms.
 Utilising search engine suggestions, such as Google’s autocomplete, can reveal popular search terms.
 Platforms like Quora and Reddit offer insights into user queries, while competitor analysis can highlight successful keyword strategies.
-Google Keyword Planner is particularly versatile, allowing users to see exact search volumes without advertising and even extract keyword ideas from competitors’ domains.
-Diversifying research, platforms like Amazon, Pinterest, and YouTube’s auto-suggest features can be invaluable.
-For tracking keyword trends, Google Trends offers historical and current data, while Answer the Public visualises questions and comparisons for any keyword.
-While tools like Ahrefs’ Keywords Explorer offer in-depth insights at a premium, many free tools provide substantial value for those starting their keyword research journey – (Ahrefs also provides a Free Keyword Generator.
+Google Keyword Planner is particularly versatile, allowing users to see exact search volumes and extract keyword ideas.
+Diversifying research with platforms like Amazon, Pinterest, and YouTube’s auto-suggest features can be invaluable.
+For tracking keyword trends, Google Trends offers historical and current data.
+While premium tools offer in-depth insights, many free tools provide substantial value for those starting their keyword research journey.
+Ahrefs provides a Free Keyword Generator.

 Local SEO with Google My Business

-Local SEO via Google My Business boosts visibility for businesses targeting local audiences.
+Local SEO via Google Business Profile (formerly Google My Business) boosts visibility for businesses targeting local audiences.
 Listings on Google Maps, showcasing location, hours, and reviews, are perceived as trustworthy.
-Setting up a Google My Business profile is straightforward and essential for any business aiming for local engagement.
+Setting up a Google Business Profile is straightforward and essential for any business aiming for local engagement.
 Users prefer businesses with detailed profiles, indicating reliability.
 Optimising this profile enhances local visibility and trust with your local audience.

 For online stores, it is a great idea to also get yourself into the Free Listing on Google Merchant Center.